winitzki/scall/tutorial/programming_dhall.md

 For any type `T`, the function type `T → T` is a monoid.
 Its `empty` value is an identity function.
-The `append` operation may be defined in one of the two ways, depending on the choice of forward or backward function composition:
+The `append` operation is a function composition.
+It may be defined in one of the two ways, depending on the choice of forward or backward composition:

 ```dhall
 let monoidFuncBackward : ∀(T : Type) → Monoid (T → T)